All Episodes

 Doesn't have a chance.

-Uh the Bush advisor was most enthusiastic about a contender who seems to have even less chance.
+The Bush advisor was most enthusiastic about a contender who seems to have even less chance.

 He called Huckabee the best candidate, one who seems to most mirror Bush's own vision of compassionate conservatism.

-He's the most articulate visionary candidate of anybody in the field.
+He's the most articulate, visionary candidate of anybody in the field.

-He was perplexed, he said initially, that uh that Huckabee was running, but the more I watch him, the more impressed I become.
+But the more I watch him, the more impressed I become.

 When it comes to advocating conservative positions on social issues, he does it in a very positive way.

-But Huckabee can't win, Bartlans said.
+But Huckabee can't win, Bartlin said.

 He's got the obvious problems.